lundeen06/RM3100-readout/README.md

   - Check your wiring connections
   - Ensure the sensor is powered correctly
   - Verify that you're using a compatible RM3100 Magnetometer sensor

-## Customization

-You can adjust the following parameters in the code:

-- `BLINK_COUNT`: Number of LED blinks when sensor is not connected (default: 2)
-- `BLINK_DURATION`: Duration of each blink in milliseconds (default: 100)
-- `WAIT_DURATION`: Wait time between blink sequences in milliseconds (default: 2000)

-## Contributing

-Feel free to fork this project and submit pull requests with any improvements or bug fixes.